 Training flow and time commitment

-During training, Text Line volunteers attend several weekends of classroom training, attend training shifts in small groups and one on one with a trainer.
-After graduating the training program we ask for a commitment of one weekly shift between 4:00pm and 11:00pm for a year, with a minimum of 52 shifts.
-Vacations and sick days can be worked around.*Of course, we love volunteers to stay longer if they like!
+During training, Text Line volunteers attend several weekends and/or evenings of classroom training, attend training shifts in small groups, and one on one with a trainer.
+After graduating the training program we ask for a commitment of one 4 to 7 hour weekly shift sometime between 4:00pm and 11:00 pm for a year, with a minimum of 52 shifts.
+Of course, we love volunteers to stay longer than one year if they like!

-How to Apply
+More Details and How to Apply

 For more information about the Text Line Volunteer position, please read the introduction on the application.
-If you are interested in applying for the Text Line Volunteer position you can submit the application via the online application form or download and return the completed application via email to email@example.com and firstname.lastname@example.org.
-If you would like confirmation that your application has been received please email email@example.com or leave a message at 510-420-2492.
+If you are interested in applying for the Text Line Volunteer position you can submit the application via the online application form or download and return the completed application via email to email@example.com.